 ((net profit + interest paid + tax on profit) / total assets) x 100% = cost-effectiveness

 Calculation example: ((50,000 + 25,000 + 45,000) / 500,000) x 100% = 24%

 A return on total assets of between 5 and 10% is acceptable to financiers.
 Higher numbers in the calculation examples mean that the companies have above-average profitability.

 |Total Assets||170,000||Total Liabilities||170,000|

 The relation between equity and total assets is called solvency.
 This is an indication of whether your company can meet its payment obligations in the long term.
 Financiers believe that a solvency percentage should be between 25 and 40.
 The standard for solvency differs per sector, per type of company, and per financier.
-Here you will find tips to improve your solvency (in Dutch).
+Learn more about solvency.

 Calculation of solvency

 (equity / total assets) x 100% = solvency

 Calculation example (with numbers from the sample balance sheet): (55,000 / 170,000) x 100% = 32%

 Liquidity indicates whether you can pay your bills in the short term.
 You assess the liquidity of your company through your current ratio, quick ratio, and net working capital.
 The numbers in the calculations come from the sample balance sheet.